-Earlier in the class, via private email, I was asked about what to do when a certain contest piece just continues to be a non-finalling, non-winning time suck but you have various excellent reviews from freelance editors and beta readers.
+Earlier in the class, via private email, I was asked about what to do when a certain contest piece just continues to be a time suck when you have various excellent reviews from freelance editors and beta readers.
 After some conversational back and forth I wanted to put this out.
 Read EXACTLY what contests are asking for, not just the formatting.